byui-cit/cit470/ab1/README.md

   - The "webterm" endpoint is not available by default.
 To download the webterm template, select "New template" from the file menu, and choose to install from the GNS3 server.
 You'll find it in the list of guest appliances.
-  - No security devices are available by default.
+  - No routing or security devices are pre-installed with GHS3 by default.
 To download a firewall device, select "New template" from the file menu, and choose to install from the GNS3 server.
+    - Recommend free firewall templates include: OPNsense or pfSense.
-Suitable free security device options include: IPFire, OPNsense, OpenWrt, pfSense, Untangle NG, or VyOS.
+    - Other free router or firewall device templates that may be suitable include: ClearOS CE, IP Cop, IPFire, OpenWrt, Smoothwall Express, or VyOS.
-Virtual appliances image files for these devices must be downloaded and imported separately.
+  - Virtual appliances image files for these device templates must be downloaded and imported separately.
-(Note: most of the remaining available firewalls and routers are commercial VMs that require purchased licenses.)
+(Note: most of the other available firewall and router templates are for commercial VMs that require purchased licenses.)